Separation and Divorce: Child Support

 - take money from, or garnish, their bank account, or garnish up to half of a joint bank account that they have with someone else

 - make an order against anyone who is helping them hide income or assets that should go toward support

 The FRO can also put pressure on parents who do not pay.
 It can:

 - suspend their driver's licence

-- report them to credit bureaus so that it will be difficult for them to get loans
+- report them to credit bureaus so that it is difficult for them to get loans

 - cancel their passports

 The FRO cannot change the amount of child support that the payor parent has to pay.
-If either parent thinks the amount has to change because their situation has changed, they need to make a new agreement, apply to the Child Support Service for a Notice of Recalculation, or go to court to try to get the support order changed.
+If either parent thinks the amount has to change, they need to make a new agreement, apply to the online Child Support Service for a Notice of Recalculation, or go to court.

 To contact the Family Responsibility Office, visit their website at www.mcss.gov.on.ca/mcss/english and click on “Family Responsibility Office”, or call: